CollActionteam/collaction_backend/README.md

 - `email-contact/` - Contact form Lambda function
 - `hello_world/` - Example Lambda function.
 - `events/` - Invocation events that you can use to invoke the function.
-- `tests/` - Unit tests for the application code.
 - `whoami/` - Example Lambda for authenticating Firebase users.
 - `template.yaml` - A template that defines the application's AWS resources.